 4. Older People Action Indicator 16/17 Target National Outcome 4.1 Increase the number of people benefiting from the Community Falls pathway.
 Number of recorded Level 1 falls screenings completed in Renfrewshire.
-50 screenings per month completed by March 2017 Number of recorded Level 2 multi-factorial falls assessments completed in Renfrewshire.
-50 assessments per month completed by March 2017 8 Reduce the number of falls using the Smartcare online tools in with neighbouring Health and Social Care Partnerships and Health Boards.
-Number of people evaluated as part of the Smartcare Project.
-09 4.2 Evidence the provision of 12 months post diagnostic support for people with dementia.
+By March 2017 50 screenings completed per month completed (local target) Number of recorded Level 2 multi-factorial falls assessments completed in Renfrewshire.
+By March 2017 50 assessments per month completed (local target) 7 Reduce the number of falls using the Smartcare online tools in partnership with neighbouring Health and Social Care Partnerships and Health Boards.
+Number of people evaluated as part of the Smartcare Project. .
+09 4.2 Evidence the provision of 12 months post diagnostic support for people with dementia, and promote the Learnpro module in dementia awareness.
 People newly diagnosed with dementia will have a minimum of 1 year's post-diagnostic support (female & male) 100% 2 4.3 Support nursing homes through the LES and liaison nurses to prevent inappropriate hospital admissions.
 Emergency admissions from care homes 480 2 4.4 Maintain target levels of lost bed days.
 Number of acute bed days lost to delayed discharges (inc AWI) 8,104 2 4.5 Reduce number of bed days lost due to AWI Number of acute bed days lost to delayed discharges for Adults with Incapacity.
 1,064 2 4.6 Increase the uptake of flu vaccinations in the over 65 age group. % uptake of vaccinations in 65+ age group 78% 2 4.7 Promote the uptake of Power of Attorney.
 Number of responses to Power of Attorney question within SSA.
 100 responses per month by March 2017.
-Continue to promote the uptake and use of Power of Attorney across all services within RHSCP to assist with anticipatory care planning and ongoing care management.
-15% increase in registration က
+Continue to promote the uptake and use of Power of Attorney across all services within RHSCP to assist with 15% increase in registration С.